Tax-Free Childcare: Being in the UK

 (In other words, those who fall into any of the above categories who are physically present in the UK will generally be treated as being in the UK for TFC purposes)

-2. The person is resident in the UK but is taxed, under certain double taxation arrangements, as if they were not resident and they are not a resident of another EEA state in paid work in the UK.
+2. The person is resident in the UK but is taxed, under certain double taxation arrangements, as if they were not resident and they are not a resident of a prescribed state (any EEA state or Switzerland) in paid work in the UK.

 3. The person is subject to immigration control (under s.115(9) of the Immigration and Asylum Act 1999)

-Temporary absences can be ignored when determining whether a claimaint is in the UK.
+Temporary absences can be ignored when determining whether a claimant is in the UK.

 Where the claimant is an eligible person immediately before the start of the temporary absence and the absence: